crypto-org-chain/chain-main/x/nft/spec/02_messages.md

 ### MsgBurnNFT

-This message type is used for burning non-fungible tokens which destroys and deletes them. `Sender` of this message should be the `Owner` of the NFT and
-`Creator` of the denomination corresponding to `DenomId`. should be the `Owner` of the NFT.
+This message type is used for burning non-fungible tokens which destroys and deletes them. `Sender` of this message should be the `Owner` of the NFT and `Creator` of the denomination corresponding to `DenomId`.

 | **Field** | **Type** | **Description**                                    |
 | :-------- | :------- | :------------------------------------------------- |